pachyderm/docs-content/latest/export-data/export-data-pachctl.md

 directory: true
 ---

-To export your data with pachctl:
+To export your data with PachCTL:

 1. List the files in the given directory: